uaf/uaf/src/pyuaf/doc/api_pyuaf_client_requests.rst

               - attributeId is :attr:`~pyuaf.util.attributeids.Value`
               - monitoringMode is :attr:`~pyuaf.util.monitoringmodes.Reporting`
               - samplingIntervalSec is 0.0
-              - queueSize is 0
+              - queueSize is 1
-              - discardOldest is False.
+              - discardOldest is True.

         .. method:: __str__()